JWebCoder/slate/source/index.md

 });
 ```

-`j.forEach(list, iterator, [scope])`

-Runs through a list of elements by invoking the iterator function for each of them.
-This function is linked to the scope object, if any are defined.
-Each invocation of the iterator is made with three arguments: (element, index, list).
-If the list is a Javascript object, then the iterator arguments will be (value, key, list).
-ForEach returns the native function if it exists, and returns the original list at the end.

 ## trim

+`j.trim(string)`

+Returns a string with whitespaces cleaned on both sides.
+The trim function does not affect the initial string value.

 ```javascript
 var trimedString = j.trim("   foo   ");
 - trimedString = "foo"
 ```

-`j.trim(string)`

-Returns a string with whitespaces cleaned on both sides.
-The trim function does not affect the initial string value.

 ## trimLeft

+`j.trimLeft(string)`

+Returns a string with whitespaces cleaned on the left side.
+The TrimLeft function does not affect the initial string value.

 ```javascript
 var trimedString = j.trimLeft("   foo   ");
 - trimedString = "foo   "
 ```

-`j.trimLeft(string)`

-Returns a string with whitespaces cleaned on the left side.
-The TrimLeft function does not affect the initial string value.

 ## trimRight

+`j.trimRight(string)`

+Returns a string with whitespaces cleaned on the right side.
+The trimRight function does not affect the initial string value.

 ```javascript
 var trimedString = j.trimRight("   foo   ");
 - trimedString = "   foo"
 ```

-`j.trimRight(string)`

-Returns a string with whitespaces cleaned on the right side.
-The trimRight function does not affect the initial string value.

 ## stringContains

+`j.stringContains(string, content)`

+Returns true or false if a string exists within another string.

 ```javascript
 var contains = j.stringContains("foobar", "foo");
 - contains = true
 ```

-`j.stringContains(string, content)`

-Returns true or false if a string exists within another string.

 ## keys

+`j.keys(object)`

+Returns all property names of the object.

 ```javascript
 var keys = j.keys({foo: 1, bar: 2});
 - keys = ["foo", "bar"]
 ```

-`j.keys(object)`

-Returns all property names of the object.

 ## isObject

+`j.isObject(value)`

+Returns true if the value is an object.
+Notice that JavaScript arrays and functions are objects while strings and numbers are not.

 ```javascript
 var foo = j.isObject({});